Reporting Abuse and Keeping the Victim at the Center

 - Within 48 hours, notify all parents whose children may have encountered the alleged offender.
 Let them know that allegations have been made and reported.

 - Keep victims and alleged offenders separated during the investigation.
 Support child victims in engaging in age-appropriate activities.
 If offenders are adolescents, find alternate activities for them.

 - Inform area conference leadership or the equivalent.

-- After the investigation, follow all legal implications for the offender.
+- After the professional investigation, follow all legal implications for the offender.
 Inform the entire church.
 Secrecy not only makes children unsafe, it also does not help offenders.

 - Even if the abuse is not confirmed, attend to the dynamics that prompted the allegations and carefully consider the degree to which individuals involved need to remain separated.

 - Make pastoral care available to all involved.
 Important: prioritize the needs of the victim over the offender.